JohtoSurfer/JohtoSurfer/README.md

 Let's paddle out and see what we can create!

 What I'm About:
+* 🧐 Interested in full stack.
+Recent focus on frontend transitioning to backend.
-💼 Junior Full Stack Developer currently working at SACVEN (Venezuela Authors and Composers Society).
+* 💼 Junior Full Stack Developer currently working at SACVEN.
-🧐 Focused on Full Stack Development with a recent shift from frontend to backend.
-🎓 Graduate in Database, Frontend, and Backend Development from Universidad Central de Venezuela, with a GPA of 3.75/4.0.
+* 🎓 Data Base, Frontend and Backend technician graduated at Universidad Central de Venezuela, Major GPA 3.75/4.0, GPA 3.75/4.0.
-🌱 Currently Learning React, algorithms, and data structures.
+* 🌱 Currently learning React, algorithms and data structures.
-💻 I have 2 years of experience in WordPress development, including responsive web development and working on projects like SACVEN's website.
-🛠️ Recent Projects: Here, you can explore some of my favorite builds and projects that I’ve enjoyed working on.
-🌍 Open Source Enthusiast: I encourage collaboration and am always excited about new open-source projects.
-📚 Interests: Aviation, Cars, Surfing, Video Games and the inner workings of computers.
+* 📚 Interested in Aviation, Cars, Surfing and how the computers works.
+* 💻 With 2 years' computer science and technology education ' development working experience in wordpress.
+* ⛵ Encouraging people for open source collaborations.

 <details>
   <summary>Educations, Diplomas and Achivements</summary>